Blotch3D/Blotch3D/README.md

 Blotch3D
 ========

-Blotch3D was written because no other C\# library was found that was completely free (see license for details), required only a few lines of code to use, and provided real-time performance.
+Blotch3D was written because no other C\# library could be found that was completely free (see license for details), required only a few lines of code to use, and provided real-time performance.

 Quick start
 ===========